-When I arrived at Gili Trawangan’s port, the first thing I saw was rows of small horses attached to bright yellow carts (locally know as Cidomo’s).
+When I arrived at Gili Trawangan’s port, the first thing I saw was rows of the small horses attached to Cidomo’s.
 As a horse lover/owner I immediately went over to say hello.
 It was at this point that an owner offered me an overpriced ride to my hotel…

 HINT: if you visit Gili T don’t be as naive as me!
 The island is pretty small, most hotels and guesthouses are less than 1km from the port – WALK!

 This was only the first time I felt as though the Cidomo Horses were suffering!
 During the remainder of my time on the Gili Islands, I witnessed several of the horses buckling under the weight of literally bulging carts.
-Further, many were underweight and emaciated, appeared to have little social interaction with other horses and were constantly uncomfortable due to ill fitting harnesses.
+Further, many were underweight and emaciated.
+They appeared to have little social interaction with other horses, and were constantly uncomfortable due to ill fitting harnesses.

 However, what was worse were the hours I noticed some of the horses working… I recognised one horse I’d seen in the morning still working at 11pm (probably without a break).

-Moreover, I wanted to make sure this post was backed up by accurate information, because often what you see on the surface is not the full story.
-Thus following my trip, I did some research on the suffering of the Cidomo Horses on the Gili Islands and below you’ll see what I found.
+In addition, I wanted to make sure that this post was backed up by accurate information.
+So following my trip, I did some research on the true extent of the suffering of the Gili horses, and below you’ll see what I found.

 What I witnessed on the island is only the tip of the iceberg.
 According to several charities websites, the Cidomo Horses receive no veterinary care, are given only salt water to drink and insufficient food.
 On top of this, many have no shelter.
 Those that do are tied so tightly that they can’t even lie down.